WDD Topics

 Overview

-JavaScript template literals are string literals allowing embedded expressions.
-You can use multi-line strings and string interpolation features with them.
+JavaScript template literals are string literals allowing embedded expressions and are a better choice than traditional string concatenation.
+You can use multi-line strings and string interpolation features with template literals.
 They were called "template strings" in prior editions of the ES2015 specification.

 Prepare

-2. The following parameters are the basic concepts of template literals:
+The following parameters are the basic concepts of using template literals:

 Check Your Understanding

-1. Change this concatenated string into a template literal:
+1. Change this concatenated string into a template literal given that the variables courseSubject, courseNumber, and courseCredits, are defined.

 Check Your Understanding

-2. Given the following script, finish the code snippet to produce a list of three temples base on the temples array:
+2. Given the following script, finish the code snippet to produce an unordered list of three temples based on the temples array using template literals.

 let temples = ["Rome", "Salt Lake", "Nauvoo"];